By Marc Huminilowycz

 One Toronto developer that has won numerous accolades for its high-end, yet functional urban condos is Urban Capital.
 According to Director of Development Taya Cook, small condo design is all about vertical space.
 “Because it comes down to cubic feet versus square feet, we design our units with maximum ceiling height, floor-to-ceiling doors, windows, closets (where possible) and exposed ductwork to avoid bulkheads wherever we can,” Cook says.

 Cook notes that the kitchen is an area that merits the most thinking in a condo.
 “It’s important to make the best use of the kitchen space to minimize its impact on the rest of the unit,” she explains.
-“Smaller appliances that allow for stacking storage on top, space-efficient cabinetry and a functional pantry space are key.”
+“Smaller appliances that allow for stacking storage on top, space-efficient cabinetry and a functional pantry space are key” to small living space design.

 Smart electrical and mechanical design is also critical in small condos according to Cook.
 “It’s all about coordinated design between the components,” she says.
 “We devote a lot of thinking to using the most efficient machinery for the space, as well as the best (and most aesthetic) placement of mechanical units and switches.”